Pamela Anderson: 2020s: Critical resurgence and plant-based cooking

 Anderson appeared in the November 12, 2024 episode of the Criterion Closet, where she discussed her lifelong interest in cinema.
 The films she selected included Jean-Luc Godard's Breathless, David Lynch's Blue Velvet, Federico Fellini's La Strada, and David Lean's Summertime.
 In 2025, Anderson appeared in the Williamstown Theatre Festival's production of Camino Real (Tennessee Williams), and is slated to appear in Karim Aïnouz's Rosebush Pruning.

 In the early 1990s, Anderson was offered the role of Tanya Peters in the 1994 film, Naked Gun 33 1/3: The Final Insult, but turned it down due to scheduling conflicts (the role eventually went to Anna Nicole Smith).
-Over thirty years later, Anderson co-starred in the 2025 legacy sequel, The Naked Gun (Beth Davenport) with Liam Neeson (Lt.
+Over thirty years later, Anderson co-starred in the 2025 legacy sequel, The Naked Gun (Beth Davenport) alongside Liam Neeson (Lt.
 Frank Drebin Jr.)

-Pamela's Cooking with Love (Anderson's plant-based cooking show) was greenlit in February 2023, and debuted on Canada's Flavour Network in February 2025.
-In addition, Anderson's 2024 plant-based cookbook I Love You: Recipes From the Heart, was nominated for a 2025 James Beard Award.
+Anderson's 2024 plant-based cookbook I Love You: Recipes From the Heart, was nominated for a 2025 James Beard Award.
 The work of her photographer, Ditte Isager, was recognized in the "Media: Visuals" category.
-Actress and talk show host Drew Barrymore has noted that "literally as a cookbook collector" she finds I Love You: Recipes From the Heart to be "the most beautiful cookbook I've ever seen - it is stunning."

-VegNews describes I Love You: Recipes From the Heart as one of "The Best Vegan Cookbooks of 2024," Chowhound calls it one of the "15 Best Vegetarian Cookbooks Of 2024," and SHE Media lists Anderson as one of "22 Celebrity Moms Whose Cookbooks Will Solve Your Dinner Problems."
+Actress and talk show host Drew Barrymore has noted that "as a cookbook collector" she found I Love You: Recipes From the Heart to be "the most beautiful cookbook I've ever seen - it is stunning."
+VegNews listed I Love You: Recipes From the Heart as one of "The Best Vegan Cookbooks of 2024," Chowhound referred to it one of the "15 Best Vegetarian Cookbooks Of 2024," and SHE Media listed Anderson as one of "22 Celebrity Moms Whose Cookbooks Will Solve Your Dinner Problems."
 During her interview with Anderson for Elle, Martha Stewart stated that I Love You: Recipes From the Heart is "very nicely done," and that Anderson drew from French cuisine "in the most simple, beautiful way."
-She also told Anderson that her Pierogi recipe "came out beautifully."
-In addition, after testing a salad recipe in the book, Jessica Wrubel states in Parade magazine that she is "completely smitten with I Love You as a whole.
+In addition, after testing a salad recipe in the book, Jessica Wrubel wrote in Parade magazine that she was "completely smitten with I Love You as a whole.
 Pamela's journey into this softer, more personal territory—whether through her recipes or her stories—makes the book feel like an extension of her heart.
 If you've ever doubted the staying power of Pamela Anderson's influence, let this cookbook—and this salad—prove you wrong."

+In 2025, she began hosting Pamela's Cooking with Love (a plant-based cooking show), when it debuted on Canada's Flavour Network.
+The show was greenlit in February 2023.